-Points-of-Sale Regulations:
+Point-of-sale Regulations:

-- Tobacco products may not be sold by or to persons below eighteen years of age. - Persons under the age of eighteen must be prohibited from having access to tobacco products.
-Tobacco products may not be displayed in a manner that enables easy access of tobacco products to person below the age of eighteen years. - Shops that sell tobacco products must display a board (minimum 60cms X 30cms) warning, "Sale of tobacco product to a person below the age of eighteen years is a punishable offence" and must include a pictorial depiction of the ill effects of tobacco use on health. - The required board shall not have any advertisement or promotional messages or pictures or images of cigarettes or any other tobacco products.
+- Tobacco products may not be sold by or to persons below 18 years of age. - Persons under the age of 18 must be prohibited from having access to tobacco products.
+Tobacco products may not be displayed in a manner that enables easy access of tobacco products to persons below the age of 18 years. - Shops that sell tobacco products must display a board (minimum 60cm X 30cm) warning, "Sale of tobacco products to a person below the age of 18 years is a punishable offense" and must include a pictorial depiction of the ill effects of tobacco use on health. - The required board shall not have any advertisement, promotional messages or pictures or images of cigarettes or any other tobacco products.